 - Reduced Conflict and Stress: Since no-fault divorces do not require proving wrongdoing by either spouse, there is typically less conflict and emotional stress involved.
 This can be particularly beneficial in maintaining more amicable relationships post-divorce, especially when children are involved.

-- Lower Costs: No-fault divorces often involve fewer legal battles and less time in court, which can significantly reduce legal fees and associated costs.
+- Lower Costs: No-fault divorces may involve fewer legal battles and less time in court, which can significantly reduce legal fees and associated costs.

 - Simpler Legal Process: The process is generally more straightforward, requiring less documentation and fewer legal hurdles, which can make the entire procedure less daunting.